Demands on bank assets pose "vicious cycle" danger

 European banks in particular have needed to offer more protection to creditors unnerved by risks including their exposure to troubled sovereign debtors.
 This in turn encumbers assets, making them no longer available to holders of a bank's unsecured debt in the event the bank fails.

-"Since this raises the riskiness of unsecured debt, collateralised debt becomes even more attractive to investors, potentially setting in motion a vicious cycle," the BIS said in its annual report.
+"Since this raises the riskiness of unsecured debt, collateralized debt becomes even more attractive to investors, potentially setting in motion a vicious cycle," the BIS said in its annual report.

 "And when private sources of funding withdraw from markets, banks use collateral to obtain official support, thus further encumbering their balance sheets."